-- Elmo Insurance Limited's financial statements give a true and fair view of the company's financial position as at 31 December 2019, and of the company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
+- The financial statements give a true and fair view of the financial position of Elmo Insurance Limited (the Company) as at 31 December 2020, and of the company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
 386).